isaacnmm/pestpolicy-hugo2XX/content/posts/roku-smart-soundbar-review/index.md

 ---
 title: Roku Smart Soundbar Review
-description: This is a Roku Smart Soundbar Review - a device that I'll note from the offset is a great streamer or soundbar that allows additional surround speakers
+description: This is a Roku Smart Soundbar Review a device that I'll note from the offset is a great streamer or soundbar that allows additional surround speakers
-- a...
 slug: /roku-smart-soundbar-review/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00